Blendify/blender-manual/blender_docs/manual/compositing/types/filter/defocus.rst

 f-Stop
-   This is the most important parameter to control the amount of focal blur: it simulates the aperture *f* of a real lens(' iris) - without modifying the luminosity of the picture, however!
+   This is the most important parameter to control the amount of focal blur: it simulates the aperture *f* of a real len's iris, without modifying the luminosity of the picture, however!
 As in a real camera, the *smaller* this number is, the more open the lens iris is, and the *shallower* the depth-of-field will be.
 The default value 128 is assumed to be infinity: everything is in perfect focus.
 Half the value will double the amount of blur.